“What is Ivine Vodice like?”

 “Well, it is not as beautiful as this place”, the guy said while pointing at planinarsko sklonište Struge.

-“Let’s say it is dirty, really dirty.
+“Let’s say it is dirty, filthy.
 But you’ll survive.”

 “Great.”
 I looked at Caroline and saw a worried look in her eyes.
 Struge is a great place, but beautiful is a big word.

 “And the water is bad.”
 I wished I never asked him about it.

 “Ok, we’ll see”, but I knew that the chance that we would be sleeping there, was very small.